Ken Flajole

-Ken Flajole (born October 4, 1954) is an American former football coach.
+Ken Flajole (born October 4, 1954) is an American football coach who is currently a senior defensive analyst for Stanford.
 He was the defensive coordinator for the St. Louis Rams from 2009 to 2011.
 He won Super Bowl LII as the linebackers coach of the Philadelphia Eagles in 2017 as well as Super Bowl LVII in 2022 and Super Bowl LVIII in 2023 as the outside linebackers coach for the Kansas City Chiefs of the National Football League (NFL).

 Playing career

 An all-conference linebacker at Wenatchee Valley Community College and Pacific Lutheran University, Flajole earned a bachelor's degree in education from Pacific Lutheran in 1977.
 In high school, he was an all-state linebacker at Seattle Prep.

 Coaching career

 College

 Before entering the NFL as a defensive quality control assistant with Green Bay in 1998, Flajole spent 21 years coaching in the college ranks.
 He served as Nevada's co-defensive coordinator/secondary coach for two seasons from 1996 to 1997.
 His 1996 defense finished first in the conference in total defense, scoring defense and passing defense.
 Prior to his duties at Nevada, Flajole coached at seven other college programs, beginning with his alma mater, Pacific Lutheran, from 1977 to 1978, and then Washington in 1979.
 Other stops included Montana (1980–1985), UTEP (1986–1988), Missouri (1989–1993), Richmond (1994), and Hawaii (1995), holding defensive coordinator positions at Montana and Richmond.